10 Alarming Headache Signs and Symptoms That You Mustn’t Ignore

 Along with the pain, you can also feel these areas tender, accompanied by a burning sensation.
 Even, you may feel the scalp tender upon contact with eyeglasses, comb, or hat.

 One of the predominant signs of this headache is a loss of vision and visual blurring.
-GCA is definitely something that must be treated otherwise it can lead to stroke and blindness.
+GCA is something that must be treated otherwise it can lead to stroke and blindness.

 2. Thunderclap Headache